Why is cancer misdiagnosis on the rise in the UK?

 contributed to an increase in misdiagnosis.”

-Using medical machinery is a crucial part of any medical professionals role, but relying too heavily on this kind of technology can be detrimental.
+Using medical machinery is a crucial part of any medical professionals role, but also comes with its problems.

 Another contributing factor to the rise of cancer misdiagnosis claims is said to be ‘disruptive or difficult patients’.
-Researchers tested the ability of a group of doctors to correctly diagnose unproblematic patients in comparison to patients who were exhibiting difficult behaviours, including:
+Researchers tested the ability of a group of doctors to correctly diagnose patients who were exhibiting difficult behaviours, such as: